Osteoarthritis (OA) is the most common joint disorder. It is due to aging and wear and tear on a joint.

 Your movement may become limited over time.
 Doing everyday activities, such as personal hygiene, household chores, or cooking may become a challenge.
 Treatment usually improves function.

-Call your health care provider if you have symptoms of OA that get worse.
+Call your provider if you have symptoms of OA that get worse.